 This Rare Disease Day, why not commit to connecting yourself with others who know exactly what you’re going through?

 To join our peer support programme, Metabolic Connect, for adults, parents and families with Inherited Metabolic Disorders, please visit: https://www.metabolicsupportuk.org/metabolic-connect/

 To join our young people’s peer support programme, NextGen, please visit here: https://www.metabolicsupportuk.org/young-people/ or contact Sally, our Young Persons Project Officer, on firstname.lastname@example.org or 0845 241 2173.

 - Make a Promise to #ShowYourRare this Year

 Supporting Rare Disease Day is so important to helping us raise awareness of rare diseases.
 But we don’t want to just encourage you to #ShowYourRare on Saturday 29th February, we want to encourage you to find opportunities throughout the year to #ShowYourRare!
 For example, why not make a promise on Rare Disease Day to sign up to a race to raise money and awareness for Metabolic Support UK?
 Or you could plan when you want to organise a coffee morning to raise awareness?
 Whatever you want to do, consider making a pledge on Rare Disease Day as to how you want to #ShowYourRare this year!
 You can also download our promise poster and let us know how you plan to #ShowYourRare this year.

 For some fundraising inspiration, please see the following page: https://www.metabolicsupportuk.org/fundraise-for-us/

 Please click below to download your customisable Rare Disease Day Metabolic Support UK posters.

-We hope you have great fun raising awareness about Rare Disease Day this year and that, together, we can help raise more awareness about rare diseases!
+We hope that you have great fun raising awareness on Rare Disease Day this year and that, together, we can help raise more awareness about Inherited Metabolic Disorders!